-- The LGC will ensure the Trust Board's Health and Safety Policy and its supporting procedures are in place. - The LGC will appoint a governor with responsibility for health and safety.
+- The LGC will ensure the Trust Board's Health and Safety Policy and its supporting procedures are in place. - The LGC may wish to appoint a governor with link responsibility for health and safety, but as the Trust plays a leading role in this, the LGC does not need to have a named H&S governor.